open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 ...
 ```

-Note, the resources shown above have the same name and type `executable` but a different extra-identity.
+Note that the resources shown above have the same name and type `executable` but a different extra-identity.
 If a
 component version complies to this convention, executables can directly be downloaded for the specified
 platform with the use of the `-x` option.
 If only one executable is contained in the component version, the
 resource name can be omitted.
 Example: